A Review of THRIVE 2020

 Send Investor Specific Documents

-Each firm has its own specific template or file generated from their fund administration tool to send to investors.
+Each firm has its own specific template or file generated from its fund administration tool to send to investors.
 Then someone from the firm to confirm the generated file and compare it to the communication preferences saved in their CRM.
 Correspond easily allows our clients to upload a template and leverage their AIM database to generate those communications automatically and without error.

 Firms can have subgroups within a single fund that need to receive an email or document that the entire list of investors does not need to receive due to a side-letter agreement.
 For clients with Correspond, users can generate a report to easily identify and segment their fund investors.